Le Samouraï: Alternative ending

-In an interview with Rui Nogueira, Melville said he had originally filmed Jef Costello meeting his death with a picture-perfect grin, but he modified the scene after discovering Delon had a smiling death scene in another of his films.
+In an interview with Rui Nogueira, Melville said he originally filmed Jef Costello meeting his death with a picture-perfect grin, but he modified the scene after discovering Delon had a smiling death scene in another of his films.
 Production stills of the smiling death exist.

 Release and reception

 Box office

-Le Samourai was released in France on 25 October 1967.
+Le Samouraï was released in France on 25 October 1967.
 It sold over 1.9 million tickets in France, and over 797,011 tickets in Spain.
 First released in theaters in the United States in 1972, it grossed $39,481 from a 1997 re-release.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has a 100% approval rating based on 33 reviews, and an average score of 8.5/10; the site's "critics consensus" reads: "Le Samouraï makes the most of its spare aesthetic, using stylish – and influential – direction, solid performances, and thick atmosphere to weave an absorbing story."
+On Rotten Tomatoes, the film has a 92% approval rating based on 51 reviews, and an average score of 8.7/10; the site's "critics consensus" reads: "Le Samouraï makes the most of its spare aesthetic, using stylish – and influential – direction, solid performances, and thick atmosphere to weave an absorbing story."

 A 1967 review in Variety called the film "a curious hybrid" that "appears a bit too solemn to inject all the suspense, action and characterization [Melville] seeks", and said it "almost seems to be an American film dubbed into French" and "could be cut a bit".

 Vincent Canby of The New York Times called the original film "immaculate", but criticized the dubbing of the 1972 version released in the U.S. as The Godson as "disorienting" and "dreadful".

 In a 1997 review of the film that later appeared in his first The Great Movies collection of essays, Roger Ebert gave the film four out of four stars, writing: "Like a painter or a musician, a filmmaker can suggest complete mastery with just a few strokes.
 Jean-Pierre Melville involves us in the spell of Le Samourai (1967) before a word is spoken.
 He does it with light: a cold light, like dawn on an ugly day.
 And color: grays and blues.
 And actions that speak in place of words."

-In 2010, the film was ranked No. 39 on Empire's list of "The 100 Best Films Of World Cinema".
+In 2010, the film was ranked No. 39 on Empire's list of "The 100 Best Films of World Cinema".

 Writing in Le Figaro of the Delons' performances after Nathalie's death in 2021, Bertrand Guyard noted that the husband and wife are both nearly silent in the film, but "their gazes, fraught with meaning, are enough to make the camera quiver", and the director was able to create from their portrayals "a mythical couple of the seventh art."

 Influence and legacy

+Stephen Teo calls Le Samouraï "possibly the most influential French crime thriller ever made, a mixture of a police procedural (le film policier) and a suspenseful action thriller concentrated on a professional hit man, Jef (spelled with one "f") Costello, played by Alain Delon, giving the definitive performance of his career".

 The film has influenced numerous other works and directors: